The Future of Support Surfaces

 PREVENT

-Increase turn engagement10,11 and provide patient lateral mobilization through the functionalities of Syntheto and Therapy2 surfaces.
+Increase turn engagement10, 11 and provide patient lateral mobilization through the functionalities of Syntheto and Therapy2 surfaces.

 OBSERVE

-Continuously measure patient Heart Rate and Respiratory Rate* to alert to physiological indicators of a patient’s condition12.
-Stay connected to be informed on patient exit, surface mode and reminders, where and when you need it.
+Continuously measure patient Heart Rate and Respiratory Rate* to alert to physiological indicators of a patient’s condition.12 Stay connected to be informed on patient exit, surface mode and reminders, where and when you need it.

 REACT

-Quickly switch to a dynamic air therapy surface mode as soon as the patient skin deteriorates, because a pressure injury can develop in less than one hour2.
+Quickly switch to a dynamic air therapy surface mode as soon as the patient skin deteriorates, because a pressure injury can develop in less than one hour.2

 TREAT